Ignoring Messages

 7. Social Support: Seeking support from friends, family, or support groups to address underlying emotional difficulties contributing to message neglect.

-8. Lifestyle Changes: Making adjustments to lifestyle habits such as improving sleep hygiene, diet, and exercise to support overall well-being and mental health.
+8. Lifestyle Changes: Making adjustments to lifestyle habits such as improving sleep hygiene, diet, and exercise to support overall and mental health.

 9. Time Management Strategies: Organizing tasks and scheduling dedicated time for responding to messages to prevent overwhelm and procrastination.